emilioorb/emilioorb/README.md

 <!-- Descripción -->

-<p align="left">I am a passionate software engineer with a strong focus on modern technologies such as Astro, React, JavaScript/TypeScript, Node, and Python.
-I specialize in frontend development, designing, and developing mobile and web applications.</p>
+<p align="left">I am a TI Engineer, specialized in software development, with strong experience in creating scalable and high-performance web and mobile applications, covering both frontend and backend.
+My expertise includes the use of frameworks like React, Angular, and Astro to design dynamic and efficient user interfaces, as well as React Native and Expo for the development of cross-platform mobile applications.
+On the backend, I have worked with NestJS and Express to build robust and scalable APIs, complemented by effective database management, allowing me to provide integrated and optimized solutions.</p>
-<p align="left">One of my greatest motivations is learning.
-I enjoy facing new challenges and growing in my career, constantly exploring the endless possibilities that technology offers.</p>
+<p align="left">My greatest motivation is continuous learning.
+I am passionate about facing new challenges that allow me to grow professionally, exploring the endless possibilities technology offers to design and implement innovative and impactful solutions.</p>

 <!-- Lenguajes y herramientas -->